Be prepared for these frequently asked nanny interview questions.

 It is important to demonstrate your knowledge and interest in child development and your understanding of child behavior

-Provide examples to support your interview answer from your previous nanny jobs such as creative projects you did together, the sports you played with the children, your patience in teaching the child a new skill.
+Provide examples to support your interview answer from your previous nanny jobs such as:

 List the activities and then expand on why you chose these particular activities and how the children responded to them.